codeka/carrot/deploy.md

 ## Prerequisites

-Make sure the global gradle.propties file has all the signing details set up (on Windows, that's C:\Users\dean\.gradle\gradle.properties, on Mac/Linux that's ~/.gradle/gradle.properties).
+Make sure the global gradle.properties file has all the signing details set up (on Windows, that's C:\Users\dean\.gradle\gradle.properties, on Mac/Linux that's ~/.gradle/gradle.properties).
 The contents of the file are saved in Keep.